Boston and Ozark Mountains

 Shopping, lodging and dining are available in Ozark near

-the southern end of the route and Fayetteville to the northwest.
+the southern end of the Pig Trail and Fayetteville to the northwest.
 Just a short distance away is America’s Victorian Village, Eureka Springs, where scores of restaurants, shops, lodging facilities and attractions are definitely worth a visit.
-This biker-friendly town always has something going on.
+This motorcycle-friendly town always has something going on.
 Cabins and camping are available on the byway at Turner Bend and nearby at the White Rock Mountain Recreation Area, which offers dramatic views of the surrounding Ozarks from atop the 2,260-foot peak.
 Other Ozark National Forest campgrounds in the area are Shores Lake and Redding.

 MAJOR AREA ATTRACTIONS: